-Ultimovacs is a biotech company developing novel immunotherapies against cancer.
+Ultimovacs is a clinical stage biotech company developing novel immunotherapies against cancer.
 The lead product candidate is UV1, a peptide-based vaccine inducing a specific T cell response against the universal cancer antigen telomerase.

 For more information, download our company presentation from the Presentations and Publications page.

 Ultimovacs is developing a new type of cancer treatment.
-We are currently documenting the safety and efficacy.
-We do not yet have enough data regarding safety or efficacy to use the treatment outside of our clinical trial program.
+We are currently evaluating the safety and efficacy.
+We have not secured regulatory approval and so we are not able to use the treatment outside of our clinical trial program.

 If you are a cancer patient and wish to participate in a clinical trial, you should discuss this with the physician responsible for your treatment.